Book of Knockninny ~ Leabhar Chnoc Ninne

 RIA, MS C vi 1 (Catalogue no. 936).
 1718.
 Paper.
 26 cm x 20 cm.
 890 pp.

-The Irish language manuscript known as the Book of Knockninny was compiled in 1718 for Brian Mág Uidhir of Knockninny, Co.
+This Irish manuscript was compiled in 1718 for Brian Mág Uidhir of Knockninny, Co.
 Fermanagh.
 It contains a selection of historical poems and prose texts and is now usually referred to as the Book of Knockninny.
 It was presented as a reworking of an older compilation that had been made in 1638 for Brian Mac Cú Chonnacht Mág Uidhir.
 The older manuscript had fallen into disrepair and Brian Mág Uidhir of Knockninny invited scholars to assemble manuscript sources at Knockninny so that scribes could produce a new Book of Knockninny in 1718.

 The contents include Gabháltas na hÉireann, Réim Ríoghraidhe na hÉireann, Seanchas na Naomh nÉireannach, Cath Mhaighe Léana, Teagasc Rí Solmain, the Ó Cléirigh recension of the Leabhar Gabhála, and a variety of historical poems.
 It also contains poems from the early seventeenth-century poetic dispute known as Iomarbhagh na bhFileadh.
 There is a companion volume, which is now in a similar binding, containing a copy of Dubhaltach Mac Fhirbhisigh’s book of genealogies (RIA, MS C vi 2), transcribed in 1715-16 by one of the same scribes.